-Airport terminal scene with a red Departure Roulette button and a destination board, capturing a real moment of spontaneous travel choice.
+Airport terminal scene with Heineken Departure Roulette button and destination board.

 Heineken Departure Roulette En Route